kyncore/K8-learning/08-observability/probes-project/README.md

 #### Step 3: Test the Liveness Probe

-1.  **Once the pod is ready, forward a port to the service:**
+1.  **Once the pod is ready, get the service URL:**
     ```bash
-    kubectl port-forward svc/probes-app-service 8080:80
+    minikube service probes-app-service --url
     ```
 2.  **In a new terminal, "break" the application by hitting the `/break` endpoint:**
+    Use the URL from the previous command.
     ```bash
-    curl localhost:8080/break
+    curl <service-url>/break
     ```
     This will cause the `/healthz` endpoint to start returning a 500 error.

 3.  **Watch the Pod status again:**
+    In your other terminal, watch the pod status.
     ```bash
     kubectl get pod -w
     ```